mli/new-docs/Rsite/source/tutorial/CustomLossGluon.md

 # Custom Loss functions in Gluon

-Loss functions ared used to train a neural network and to compute the difference between output and target variable.
-Consequently, they are a key element to successfully train models.
-Depending on the model, we may choose one or another function.
-MXNet's Gluon API provides most commonly used functions.
+Loss functions are used to train neural networks and to compute the difference between output and target variable.
+A critical component of training neural networks is the loss function.
+A loss function is a quantative measure of how bad the predictions of the network are when compared to ground truth labels.
+Given this score, a network can improve by iteratively updating its weights to minimise this loss.
+Some tasks use a combination of multiple loss functions, but often you'll just use one.
+MXNet Gluon provides a number of the most commonly used loss functions, and you'll choose certain functions depending on your network and task.
+Some common task and loss function pairs include:MXNet's Gluon API provides most commonly used functions.
 For instance:

 - regression: [L1Loss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.L1Loss.html), [L2Loss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.L2Loss.html)
 - classification: [SigmoidBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SigmoidBinaryCrossEntropyLoss.html), [SoftmaxBinaryCrossEntropyLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.SoftmaxBinaryCrossEntropyLoss.html)
 - embeddings: [HingeLoss](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.loss.HingeLoss.html)

 However, we may sometimes want to solve problems that require customized loss functions; this tutorial shows how we can do that in Gluon.
-We will show it at the example of contrastive loss which is typically used in Siamese networks.
+We will implement contrastive loss which is typically used in Siamese networks.

 ```python
 import matplotlib.pyplot as plt